Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

       context "notifications" do

-        before(:each) do
+        background do
           register
         end

-        it "sends confirmation email to user" do expect(all_email_addresses).to include email
+        scenario "confimarmation email is sent to the uset" do expect(all_email_addresses).to include email
         end

-        it "sends notification to admin" do
-          expect(all_email_addresses).to include "admin@example.com"
+        scenario "notification is sent to the admin" do expect(all_email_addresses).to include "admin@example.com"
         end

+        scenario "2 emails are sent" do
-        it "sends to total 2 emails" do expect(all_emails.count).to eq 2
+          expect(all_emails.count).to eq 2
         end